27 Jul Are Cubicles Back? Workplaces are Getting a Makeover

 - Signs, tape marks, and visual cues to maintain social distancing

-An article by Hilldrup demonstrates its common sentiments on office setups amid the pandemic.
-It mentions business leaders’ concerns if workers are actually working even if they don’t physically observe them.
+An article by Hilldrup demonstrates its common sentiments on office setups today, but it also looks at business leaders’ concerns if workers are actually working, even if they don’t physically observe them.

 Workplace design ideas